 In 1881, Richard Schmidt emigrated from Germany to Atlanta, IL and began to work in a local blacksmith shop.
 In 1898 he purchased the shop and began to cultivate a legacy that would stretch far into the future of agriculture.
 Over 100 years and 5-generations later, the company is still family-owned and has over 100 employees.

-In 1926, under the 3rd-generation leadership of Richard E. Schmidt, the business signed its first contract with J.I.
+In 1926, under the 2nd-generation leadership of Paul A. Schmidt, the business signed its first contract with J.I.
 Case, transforming the business from a simple blacksmith shop into a full-blown farm machinery dealership, with blacksmithing becoming a minor part of the operation.
-Just over 40 years later, in 1970, Schmidt Implement Company was formed.
+In 1952, Richard E. Schmidt returned home from the Korean War and joined the family business.
+Just over 40 years later, in 1970, Schmidt Implement Company was formed from Paul A. Schmidt.

 With the purchase of International Harvester by Case in 1984, Schmidt Implement Company, led by 4th-generation Steve Schmidt, joined forces with long-time International Harvester veteran Bill Marcotte, who brought over 20 years of experience to the business.
 In 1992, the company further strengthened its Central Illinois foothold by merging with Evans Implement, and Dave Evans became a 3rd partner.